Approved via electronic vote October 15, 2021.

 Each Jurisdiction DME MAC/DMERC Council shall be assessed an annual fee of $1,250* to cover the operational costs incurred by the Committee.

-Allied members, such as Vendors and Manufacturers will be assessed an annual fee of $500* to cover the operational costs incurred by the Committee.
+Allied members, such as national/regional/small suppliers/providers, national associations, vendors and manufacturers will be assessed an annual fee of $500* to cover the operational costs incurred by the Committee.
 Allied members are allowed to vote on Council business.

-Non-voting representatives, such asproviders/consultants/accreditation agencies, will be assessed an annual fee of *$300 to cover the operational costs incurred by the Committee.
+Non-voting representatives, such as suppliers/providers/consultants/accreditation agencies, will be assessed an annual fee of *$300 to cover the operational costs incurred by the Committee.
 Non-voting representatives are not allowed to vote on Council business.

 * Fees may change depending on the financial needs of the Committee by majority vote of the official representatives from each state present at the time.